Tswap007/MERKLE_TREE_DATA_STRUCTURE/README.md

+# Info
+The goal of this project is to create a client-server application that allows a client to retrieve a Merkle Proof for a particular name in a list and send it to the server for verification.
+The server is hardcoded with the Merkle Root of the list, and it uses the proof sent by the client to determine if the name is in the list.
+This project involves implementing a Merkle Tree structure to efficiently verify that the name is in the list, as well as error handling to ensure that the client provides valid input.
+The project also includes writing and testing both the client and server code, as well as documentation to ensure that others can understand and use the application.

 # Gift List

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.